 \subsection{Temporal Domain Assessment}

-\textbf{Temporal selectivity achieves significant speedups.} To evaluate the computational benefits of temporal aspect, we measured testing times across multiple attack algorithms and datasets, including the overhead introduced by saliency map generation.
-Our approach mitigates a key inefficiency in general adversarial attacking, which indiscriminately processes entire image sequences regardless of their critical content.
-In real-world deployments such as continuous image monitoring, most frames contain non-critical objects that pose minimal risks if misclassified, yet traditional methods redundantly subject every frame to exhaustive testing.

-The observed efficiency in Fig. \ref{time_analysis} gains highlight the practical value of intelligent temporal selectivity in large-scale deployments where time and computational resources are critical.
-By employing our trigger function to identify and prioritize only mission-critical frames, DDSA enables targeted robustness evaluation that focuses on genuinely consequential content rather than routine imagery.
-This strategy makes comprehensive adversarial testing computationally feasible for continuous large-scaled image streams, addressing the issus of scaling robustness evaluation to real-time applications.
+\textbf{Temporal selectivity achieves significant speedups.} To quantify the efficiency gains from temporal selectivity, we measure testing times across multiple attack configurations, explicitly accounting for the overhead of saliency map generation.
+As shown in Fig.~\ref{time_analysis}, DDSA substantially reduces evaluation time by mitigating a key inefficiency in conventional adversarial testing, which indiscriminately processes entire image sequences regardless of their semantic relevance.
+In realistic continuous monitoring scenarios, most frames contain non-critical content that poses minimal risk if misclassified, yet are redundantly subjected to exhaustive testing.
+By leveraging a trigger function to identify and prioritize mission-critical frames, DDSA enables targeted robustness evaluation that focuses on consequential content while avoiding unnecessary computation.
+This temporal filtering strategy makes comprehensive adversarial testing feasible for large-scale, continuous image streams, directly addressing the scalability challenge of robustness evaluation in real-time deployments.